nztim/laravel-systems/readme.md

 * **2.8:** Add WhatIsMyIp
 * **2.2:** Add MailLog package.
 To activate, configure and register the service provider.
 Also fix PHP 8.1 deprecation notices.
 * **2.0:** No API changes, SMTP mail config in newer format is now required for Logger. `form()` and `schema()` helpers are now in this package so can be removed from the application.

+#TODO:
+#   add note about Html, registered by HelpersServiceProvider so no need to worry about it.
+Will be absorbed by Helpers in time but L11 first.
+#   Html select() doesn't work with array input, all selected old inputs are selected on every input field.
+Don't use it for this.